-Wallace Beery had been in ill health while filming Big Jack, and he died of a heart attack on April 15, 1949, just 3 days after the movie was released.
+Wallace Beery had been in ill health while filming Big Jack, and he died of a heart attack on the 15 of April 1949, just 3 days after the movie was released.
 The Los Angeles Times reported that at his deathbed were his brother William Beery & wife, his nephew Noah Beery Jr. (Wallace Beery was the younger brother of actor Noah Beery Sr.), his second ex-wife Arleta Beery, and their adopted daughter Carol Ann.

 In addition to sharing a Best Acting Oscar for his performance in The Champ (1931) with actor Fredric March (for March’s Doctor Jekyll and Mr. Hyde), Beery was a record-setting fisherman and pilot who flew himself to many film locations.
 After giving up a career as a teenage elephant handler in the Ringling Bros.
 Circus, Wallace Beery’s film career began in the era of silent films.
 He acted in and directed many silent “shorts” between 1913-1919, before concentrating on a career in front of the cameras.